Moravany (Pardubice District): History

+Demographics

 Transport

-Moravany lies on the railway intersection of the railroads Prague–Česká Třebová (main Czech railway corridor) and Chrudim–Borohrádek.
+Moravany is located on the railway lines Kolín–Česká Třebová via Pardubice and Chrudim–Moravany.

 Sights

 The most significant monument is the Church of Saints Peter and Paul.
 It is a late Baroque building from 1782.
 It includes a fresco of the coronation of the Virgin Mary by Josef Kramolín.

 The 50th parallel passes through Moravany.
 It is marked with a plaque on the Hrdinů Square.